Read This First

 Prompt 2: Provide a robust, comprehensive mathematical formulation of the dynamics for each field.

-The section turns on —— 1 —— The Seager Equation, Number of Stars Observed ( ), and Fraction with Planets in the Habitable Zone ( ).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep —— 1 —— The Seager Equation, Number of Stars Observed ( ), and Fraction with Planets in the Habitable Zone ( ) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep —— 1 —— The Seager Equation distinct from Number of Stars Observed ( ).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep —— 1 —— The Seager Equation distinct from Number of Stars Observed ( ).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Total number of stars within the observational scope of a survey.*